CarlosSanabriaM/web_backend/web_backend/docs/source/execution-and-deployment.rst

 Generate and run a docker image
 -------------------------------

-The Dockerfile included in the web_backend root directory can be used to generate a docker image.
+The Dockerfile included in the parent directory of the web_backend directory can be used to generate a docker image.

-.. warning:: The Dockerfile and the .dockerignore files are included in the web_backend root directory **only for version control reasons**. **This 2 files must be moved to the parent directory of the web_backend root directory**., The topics_and_summary root directory also must be at the same level, i.e.:
+.. note:: The Dockerfile and the .dockerignore files are included in the parent directory of the web_backend directory, because they need to have access to the web_backend and topics_and_summary folders.
+The directory structure looks like this:

     .